spsforks/ziglang-zig-wiki/Updating-libc.md

 rm -rf obj/ && make DESTDIR=build-all/m68k      install-headers ARCH=m68k      prefix=/usr/local/musl
 ```

-Make sure the list of architectures in `tools/process_headers.zig` is complete in that it lists all of the musl targets which have corresponding Zig targets.
-Any additional targets you add, add to the `libcs_available` variable in `target.cpp`.
+Make sure the list of architectures in `tools/process_headers.zig` is complete
+in that it lists all of the musl targets which have corresponding Zig targets.
+Any additional targets you add, add to the `available_libcs` variable in
+`src/target.zig`.

 Next, use `tools/process_headers.zig`, with these parameters:
  * `--abi musl`